Jazcash/devq-dashboard/README.md

 # devq-dashboard
-A company for Quba's dev queue Donedone tickets
+A view of Quba's dev queue Donedone tickets